itchronicles/blog/content/posts/redhat-firewall-open-port.md

 +++
-title = 'Redhat Firewall Open Port' date = 2025-03-14T10:53:02+01:00
-draft = false
-description = "How to open a port under RedHat" image = "/images/redhat-firewall-open-port/firewall.png" imageBig = "/images/redhat-firewall-open-port/firewall.png"
-categories = ["RHEL", "Linux", "Redhat"]
+title = 'How to open a port under RedHat' date = 2025-03-14T10:53:02+01:00 draft = false description = "Learn how to open and manage firewall ports in RedHat Enterprise Linux (RHEL) using firewall-cmd.
+Step-by-step guide for configuring firewalld, adding ports, and securing your RHEL system with proper firewall management." image = "/images/redhat-firewall-open-port/firewall.png" imageBig = "/images/redhat-firewall-open-port/firewall.png" categories = ["RHEL", "Linux", "Redhat"]